TonioGela/cross/docs/index.md

 A **zero-purpose** library published to demonstrate the **ease of the process**.

-You can refer to the blog article in the related links for **a practical how-to guide**.
+You can take a look at the blog article in the related links for **a practical how-to guide**.

 It is published for Scala 2.13+ and 3.3+ and fully supports Scala.js 1.13.1+ and Scala Native 0.4.14+.